 Sólborg Una Pálsdóttir, IS

-The first task of the working party was to try and agree a definition and underlying principles of an archaeological archive, which were agreed as:
+The first task of the working party was to agree both on a definition and the underlying principles of an archaeological archive:

 Archaeological archives are all moveable remains/heritage, data and documentation from any archaeological observation or intervention